ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/10-prerequisites/30-docker/50-logging.md

 ## Example usecase

 The following `compose` files shows how to load DogTail into a compose session.
-The resulting logs will be stored in the `logs` volume and accesible via [Portainer](../32-portainer/index.md).
+The resulting logs will be stored in the `logs` volume and accessible via [Portainer](../32-portainer/index.md).

 ```yaml
 volumes: